erikw/tmux-powerline/README.md

    * mpd: [libmpdclient](http://sourceforge.net/projects/musicpd/files/libmpdclient/)
    * last.fm: `jq`, `curl`
 * **rainbarf.sh**: [rainbarf](https://github.com/creaktive/rainbarf)
+* **tennis.sh**: `jq`, `curl` >= 7.55, and a dedicated free [Live Tennis API key](https://livetennisapi.com)
 * **tmux_continuum\*.sh**: [tmux-continuum](https://github.com/tmux-plugins/tmux-continuum/)
 * **tmux_mem_cpu_load.sh**: [tmux-mem-cpu-load](https://github.com/thewtex/tmux-mem-cpu-load)
 * **wan_ip.sh**: `curl`
 * **weather.sh**:
    * Provider *yrno*: `jq`, `curl`
 * **xkb_layout.sh**: X11, XKB

+### Tennis score snapshots
+Add `"tennis 24 255"` to your theme's status segments and set `TMUX_POWERLINE_SEG_TENNIS_API_KEY` in your private configuration file.
+Optionally set `TMUX_POWERLINE_SEG_TENNIS_PLAYER` to a player or doubles-team name substring.
+This filter is applied locally.
+Protect the configuration file with `chmod 600`.

+The segment shows the first matching live match, its set scores and available points, plus the snapshot age in minutes. `TB` marks tiebreak points and `[stale score]` preserves the provider's staleness warning.
+Additional matches on this page are counted; `[more]` indicates that the API has another page.
+The segment fetches only the first 100 matches and does not paginate.
+An unknown score is shown as unavailable, rather than as 0-0.

+This is a snapshot refreshed at most every 15 minutes.
+It uses only the free live matches endpoint and needs no paid plan.
+All instances for the same local user share one persistent cache at `${XDG_CACHE_HOME:-$HOME/.cache}/tmux-powerline/tennis`.
+The fixed 900-second minimum between attempts includes failed requests, limiting the segment to 96 requests/day.
+Use a dedicated key: requests from other applications or computers also consume the key's 100/day allowance.
+Do not delete the cache to force an update, since it stores the request budget as well as the last score.

+Network requests run in the background.
+Before the first successful fetch the segment shows `Tennis: unavailable`; later failures retain the last snapshot with its age.
+No key means no output or network request.
+If a process is forcibly killed and leaves `refresh.lock` behind, stop the segment and remove that empty directory to resume;
+keep `last_attempt` so the budget remains intact.

+Run the offline regression checks with `bash tests/tennis.sh`.

 # Installation
 1. Install [tpm](https://github.com/tmux-plugins/tpm) and make sure it's working.